Dustpan Bench Brush

 But, all too often, woodworkers will try their luck with cutting short pieces of wood next to a 12-inch diameter spinning miter saw blade.

 And the results can be horrific.
-Which is why the innovative FastCap company released this unique miter saw hold down stick to keep your dads fingers well away from the blade.
+This is why the innovative FastCap company released this unique miter saw hold-down stick to keep your dad’s fingers well away from the blade.
 Making this a sure bet woodworking gift for dads that have everything.

 Frequently Asked Questions